Customers want things fast — whether it’s to pay for products, have them delivered, or get a response from customer service.

-The Best Automated Customer Service Software in 2021
+The Best Automated Customer Service Software in 2023

 If you're looking for the best tools to automate your customer service, take a look at some of the software options we have listed below.

-HubSpot Service Hub is a service management software that enables you to conduct seamless onboarding, power flexible customer support, and expand customer relationships.
+HubSpot’s Service Hub is a service management software that enables you to conduct seamless onboarding, flexible customer support, and expand customer relationships.
 Service Hub delivers efficient and end-to-end service that delights customers at scale.

 Service Hub makes it easy to conduct team-wide and cross-team collaboration.
 The software comes with agent permissions, status, and availability across your team so you can manage all service requests efficiently.

 Additionally, you can automatically assign conversations to certain employees to avoid sending multiple responses to customers or having incoming emails slip through unnoticed.

 Freshdesk's intuitive customer service software prides itself on features that organize your helpdesk, plan for future events, eliminate repetitive tasks, and manage new tickets.
 You can also streamline conversations across various channels and collaborate with the rest of your team on complex cases.

-With Freshdesk, you can build a knowledge base for your product with tutorials and DIY guides and even foster user communities to encourage your customers to work together.
+Pro tip: With Freshdesk, you can build a knowledge base for your product with tutorials and DIY guides and even foster user communities to encourage your customers to work together.

 5. NICE CXone

-NICE CXone's Workforce Optimization tool maximizes your team's potential by helping employees provide proactive customer service in their support cases.
+The "Workforce Optimization" tool maximizes your team's potential by helping employees provide proactive customer service in their support cases.
 Automation and AI manage automatic actions that re-prioritize agents' time away from menial tasks and increase the speed of responses.

 This customer service software is ideal for B2B companies.
 It encourages more communication between team members by allowing multiple agents to collaborate on the same tickets, products, customers, or solutions.

 TeamSupport helps customers take charge of their own service experience.
 The customizable, flexible interface lets customers chat with agents, search for answers and solutions, and check on the status of their open cases.

-Creatio is a CRM and low-code automation system with a Service product that works as a full-cycle service management system.
-Meaning this product allows for easy management of your omnichannel communications.
+Creatio is a CRM and low-code automation system with a service product that works as a full-cycle service management system — meaning this product allows for easy management of your omnichannel communications.

 Additionally, there are many other helpful features, such as customer segmentation — grouping customers by certain parameters to help automate responses within segments — social media integrations, knowledge bases, data synchronization, and more.

 8. Zoho Desk

 Zoho Desk helps your reps better prioritize their workload by automatically sorting tickets based on due dates, status, and need for attention.
-Reps can easily access previous customer conversations so they don't have to waste time searching for information about the customer.
+Reps can easily access previous customer conversations, so they don't have to waste time searching for information about the customer.